paw3u/transformer_playground/README.md

 # transformer_playground
-Simple python based web app that enables to easily create text with a language model assistance.
+Simple python web app that enables to easily create text with a language model assistance.